 So once you’ve discovered the traditions and eaten all the delicious Christmas food, it is time to decide what things you can do in Greece during the merry holidays; here are some ideas.

 Although the tradition comes from central Europe, always more cities in Greece have started seeing Christmas Parks or Christmas Markets where it is possible to buy Greek Christmas decorations for your tree (or boat!), Christmas sweets, and taste a glass of mulled wine or raki with honey!

 One of the best Christmas Parks in Europe, the Christmas Factory, is held in Athens.
-Here you will find a huge Christmas market, while there are games and entertainment for kids and the whole family.
+Here, you will find a huge Christmas market, where there are games and entertainment for kids and the whole family.

 Athens During Christmas

 A popular Greek destination all year round, Athens is an even more popular place to visit during the holidays.
 Traditional districts, such as Plaka and the small Anafiotika, turn into magical settings when decorated with hundreds of Christmas lights.